 Should we all listen more carefully when Donald Trump says “that’s what I’m hearing,” because he may in fact be hearing things that no one else can hear?
 In his head?
 That would be a problem.
 Do his aides in the White House have to worry about what he might be hearing from one moment to the next?

 And finally, where did all the killer bees go?
 Not long ago we were threatened by an invasion of killer bees from the south.
 The horror.
 The horror.
 Did NAFTA take care of that?
 Might the hazards of vaping eventually go the way of the killer bees?
 Inquiring minds want to know.
-At least that’s what I’m hearing.
+That’s what I’m hearing.

 Just when one thinks there is nothing more Donald Trump can possibly do to further amaze and astonish, he again tops himself.